 - water safety

-We’re working hard to develop a pilot plan in Dorset for testing in summer 2021 with two key partners and a focus on safeguarding.
-This will then be rolled out for a year long evaluation to schools in the south west region.
-Within 5 years, we plan to offer the programme to every 0-18 age group and at a national UK level.
+We’re working hard to develop a pilot plan in Dorset for testing in Autumn 2021, funded by NHSE and Talbot Trust, with a focus on safeguarding.
+This will then be rolled out for a year long evaluation to schools in the south west region and other funded areas.
+Within 5 years, we plan to offer the programme to every 0-18 age group, across all the topics mentioned, and at a national UK level.

 We believe that co-operation is more powerful than competition.

 We will work closely with topic specialist organisations to integrate their messaging to our programme and help meet their objectives, adding value to their existing specialist interventions.

 We will seek partnerships with local and regional public bodies such as emergency services, councils and NHS, to join up initiatives to make them easier for schools to access with minimum extra work.